What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Tuesday 25th February: The Final Factor He Wished

-A tough-hitting reporter turns into entangled within the story she’s attempting to break when she helps her ailing father dealer an arms deal in Central America.
+A tough-hitting reporter turns into entangled within the story she’s making an attempt to break when she helps her ailing father dealer an arms deal in Central America.
 Anne Hathaway, Ben Affleck , Willem Dafoe, Toby Jones, Rosie Perez star.
 Watch on Netflix

 Monday 24th February: Higher Name Saul season 5

-The first episode of the wonderful Breaking Unhealthy spin-off’s penultimate sequence arrives right now, with subsequent episodes added on a weekly foundation thereafter.
+The first episode of the superb Breaking Unhealthy spin-off’s penultimate sequence arrives at the moment, with subsequent episodes added on a weekly foundation thereafter.
 Watch on Netflix

 Sunday 23rd February: Glitch Techs

-Animated sequence about two teenagers utilizing their jobs at a online game retailer as a entrance for his or her actual jobs: looking down online game monsters who’ve escaped into the true world.
+Animated sequence about two teenagers utilizing their jobs at a online game retailer as a entrance for his or her actual jobs: searching down online game monsters who’ve escaped into the actual world.
 Watch on Netflix

 Saturday 22nd February: Hello Bye, Mama!

-A model new South Korean sequence a few ghost who will get a second likelihood at life and returns to her (now remarried) husband and little one.
+A model new South Korean sequence a few ghost who will get a second probability at life and returns to her (now remarried) husband and youngster.
 Watch on Netflix

 Friday 21st February: Gentefied season one